Major in Music Education - Bachelor of Science Degree

 Admission Requirements for Teacher Education

-The College of Education admits students either as freshmen or as undergraduate transfer students from accredited, post-secondary institutions.
-During the freshman and sophomore years, students are generally engaged in pre-professional courses or courses that fulfill Core Curriculum requirements, as well as all identified prerequisites (e.g., specific and sequential courses in Core Curriculum) for admission to COE screened majors and programs.
+Educator Preparation Programs (EPP) admit students either as freshmen or as undergraduate transfer students from accredited, post-secondary institutions.
+During the freshman and sophomore years, students are generally engaged in pre-professional courses or courses that fulfill Core Curriculum requirements, as well as all identified prerequisites (e.g., specific and sequential courses in Core Curriculum) for admission to EPP initial licensure programs.

-All College of Education undergraduate programs are screened majors.
+All EPP undergraduate programs are screened majors.
 As an integral part of the teaching/learning experience, students work with advisers in a strategic planning process across all years at TU.
-Accordingly, to support student success, all COE students are required to confer prior to registration each term with their assigned advisers.
+Accordingly, to support student success, all EPP students are required to confer with their assigned advisers prior to registration each term.

 I. PROCEDURES AND REQUIREMENTS FOR ADMISSION TO ALL TEACHER EDUCATION PROGRAMS